-aaa.
+zz.
 Service

 The performance of labor for the benefit of the university.
 Procurement of a service requires a contract approved by the University Contracts Office.
-A Service also includes a License or lease of goods.

-bbb.
+aaa.
 Single Source

 One source, among others in a competitive marketplace, which, for justifiable reason (schedule constraints, technical or project risks, etc.) is most advantageous for the purpose of contract award as approved by Procurement Services.